mariadb-edwardstoever/galera_gtid_audit/README.md

 # gtid_domain_id (not set)
 # wsrep_gtid_mode (not set)
 # wsrep_gtid_domain_id (not set)
-# gtid_domain_id
+# gtid_domain_id (not set)
 # server_id (not set) # it is possible to have each Galera node with a
                       # different server_id.
-But, it will add a step when switching.
+But, it will add a step when switching masters.
 binlog_format = ROW   # Necessary for Galera
 ```
 ### What is the extra step if each Galera node has a different server_id?
 Let's say you determine you want to switch nodes, and the start is at seq_no 290112.
-You need to either guess the server_id for that sequence, or get it from one of the binary logs, like this.
-By the way, if you guess and fail, you can try again.
-Here is an example of that step:
+You need to either guess the server_id for that sequence, or get it from one of the binary logs shown here.
+By the way, if you guess and fail, you can try again, there are only 3 possibilities.
+Anyway, here we see how to do it:
 ```
 # THIS STEP IS NECESSARY if each GALERA server has different value for server_id
 root@m1:~$ mariadb-binlog /var/log/mysql/mariadb-bin-log.000017 |grep 290112| grep GTID
 #230808 14:32:11 server id 2  end_log_pos 6065460 CRC32 0x4b5fb18c      GTID 0-2-290112 trans
 root@m1:~$
 ```
+In this case, server_id is 2.

 ## What if the Galera node that is acting as Primary/Master crashed a few hours ago?
 If the Primary/Master has crashed and you want to switch the slave to an alternative, all you need to do is review the last moment that the slave was running = ON.
 Here is an example where we want to switch the slave from m3 (crashed) to m1: